Loss aversion and the welfare ranking of policy interventions: Loss aversion-sensitive dominance

-The decision maker has preferences over $X$ that are represented via a continuous function. \begin{deff}[Social Value Function] Suppose random variable $X$ has CDF $F \in \mathscr{F}$ and let $W: \mathscr{F} \rightarrow \R$ denote the following \emph{social value function}
+The decision maker has preferences over $X$ (not $Z$) that are represented via a continuous function. \begin{deff}[Social Value Function (SVF)] Suppose random variable $X$ has CDF $F \in \mathscr{F}$ and let $W: \mathscr{F} \rightarrow \R$ denote the following \emph{social value function}

 where $v: \calX \rightarrow \R$ is called a \emph{value function}.\footnote{Formally speaking we have $W_v(F)$ but we suppress the subscript $v$ for expositional brevity.} \end{deff}